MelissaMMDP/web-brownie/README.md

 # Web Brownie

+Named after those mischievous brownies of folklore.
+In folklore, a [brownie](https://en.wikipedia.org/wiki/Brownie_(folklore)) resembles the hob, similar to a hobgoblin.
+Brownies are said to inhabit houses and aid in tasks around the house (in this case a web development task).
+However, they do not like to be seen and will only work at night, traditionally in exchange for small gifts of food.
+Among food, they especially enjoy porridge and honey.

 ## What it's about

 In this build I have attempted to create a simple code base using Node.js, Express, Gulp, AngularJS and Less.js with a focus on best practices in both web development and web design.